Myalgic encephalomyelitis/chronic fatigue syndrome

 Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a disabling chronic illness.
-People with ME/CFS experience profound fatigue that does not go away with rest, as well as sleep issues and problems with memory or concentration.
-The hallmark symptom is post-exertional malaise (PEM), a worsening of the illness that can start immediately or hours to days after even minor physical or mental activity.
-This "crash" can last from hours or days to several months.
-Further common symptoms include dizziness or faintness when upright and pain.
+People with ME/CFS experience profound fatigue that does not go away with rest, as well as problems with sleep and memory or concentration.
+The hallmark symptom is post-exertional malaise (PEM), a worsening of the illness that can start immediately or up to days after even minor physical or mental activity.
+This "crash" can last hours, days or several months.
+Further common symptoms include orthostatic intolerance—dizziness or faintness when upright—and pain.

 The cause of the disease is unknown.
-ME/CFS often starts after an infection, such as mononucleosis and it can run in families.
-ME/CFS is associated with changes in the nervous and immune systems, as well as in energy production.
-Diagnosis is based on distinctive symptoms, and a differential diagnosis, because no diagnostic test such as a blood test or imaging is available.
+ME/CFS often starts after an infection, such as infectious mononucleosis.
+Studies find impairment in the nervous and immune systems, as well as in energy production.
+A diagnosis is established with the presence of clinical symptoms and systematic differential diagnosis, as there is no verified diagnostic laboratory test or imaging procedure available.

-Symptoms of ME/CFS can sometimes be treated and the illness can improve or worsen over time, but a full recovery is uncommon.
-No therapies or medications are approved to treat the condition, and management is aimed at relieving symptoms.
-Pacing of activities can help avoid worsening symptoms, and counselling may help in coping with the illness.
-Before the COVID-19 pandemic, ME/CFS affected two to nine out of every 1,000 people, depending on the definition.
-However, many people fit ME/CFS diagnostic criteria after developing long COVID.
-ME/CFS occurs more often in women than in men.
-It is more common in middle age, but can occur at all ages, including childhood.
+ME/CFS symptoms can improve or worsen over time, but a full recovery is uncommon.
+No therapies or medications are approved to treat the cause of the condition, and treatment or management is aimed at relieving symptoms.
+Pacing of activities can help avoid PEM which can worsen symptoms for extended periods, and counselling may help in coping with the illness.
+Before the COVID-19 pandemic, ME/CFS affected two to nine out of every 1,000 people, depending on the diagnostic criteria.
+Since the pandemic began, with the similarity of long COVID, many more people fit a diagnosis of ME/CFS.
+It occurs more often in women than in men and is more common in middle age, but can occur at all ages, including childhood.

-ME/CFS has a large social and economic impact, and the disease can be socially isolating.
+The societal and economic impact of the disease is large, and the symptoms can be socially isolating.
 About a quarter of those affected are unable to leave their bed or home.
 People with ME/CFS often face stigma in healthcare settings, and care is complicated by controversies around the cause and treatments of the illness.
-Doctors may be unfamiliar with ME/CFS, as it is often not fully covered in medical school.
+Doctors may be unfamiliar with diagnosing the illness, as it is often not fully covered in medical school.
 Historically, research funding for ME/CFS has been far below that of diseases with comparable impact.